DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxMenuBase/1 Configuration/showSubmenuMode/showSubmenuMode.md

 ---
 ---
 ##### shortDescription
-Specifies options of submenu showing and hiding.
+Specifies properties of submenu showing and hiding.

 ---
 #include common-ref-enum with {